-Before you pester the administrator with particular list problems, please edit your account by visiting http://mylist.net/options/krnet.
-If you don't know your password, you can enter your email address, and click on "password reminder" and it will be promptly emailed to you.
-Then try again, using your newly found password, and take a look at all the things you can do in there, such changing your email address, change to "digest" mode (whereby you get about 25 posts in one email message, rather than each one individually), change your password to something you can remember, unsubscribing, and that sort of thing.
+Once subscribed, you can visit http://list.krnet.org/mailman/listinfo/krnet_list.krnet.org to change your password or other options.
+If you don't know your password, you can change it there, or change to "digest" mode (whereby you get each days messages all rolled into one email, rather than each one individually), unsubscribe, and that sort of thing.
 Don't mess with things you don't understand though, because I know who will have to figure it out and fix it in the end!

 We have a few folks who feel compelled to comment on just about every post made, and I can only be thankful that all 600 of us don't do that, or we'd be wading through several thousand emails a day!
 Please be considerate of your fellow KRNetHeads.
 A few of us would do well to heed the following advice: